 Set Up Product Pages and Collections

-- High-quality images or mockups
+- High-quality images or mockups: the first thing a buyer judges.

-- Clear product titles and descriptions
+- Clear titles and descriptions: features, benefits, and use cases.

 Also Read: